gitpress/adventures/html/01_hello_html/_4_writing_some_HTML.md

 </html>

 ```
-So, lets go through the rest of the things we have introduced in this chapter:
+Right, lets go through the rest of the things we have introduced in this chapter:

 ### <!DOCTYPE html>